sivapvarma/autozimu.github.io/_posts/2013-01-07-setup-scientific-computing-environment-using-Python-and-Julia.md

 Julia focus intensively on efficiency.
 And the support for namespace compensate the need for object support at some points.
-Object Oriented Programming (OOP) is an excellent approach of programming, but it not the only one, and probably not the best one for scientific computing at most situations.
+Object Oriented Programming (OOP) is an excellent approach of programming, but it is not the only one, and probably not the best one for scientific computing at most situations.
 As for the latter feature, the graphics solutions have long been discussed in the Julia communities, and some preliminary work have already been done.